 Let’s spin that around now with the positives, of which there are many!

-Here are just some advantages of owning your own MVM:
+Some advantages of owning your own MVM:

 - An MVM reduces and simplifies the workload to profit ratio.

-- Unlike when selling your own products, there’s no need for inventory maintenance.
+- No need for inventory maintenance.

 - They’re very cost-effective once you recover the initial investment.